Introduction to Kanna and Its Modern Relevance

 Ethical Sourcing and Partnerships in the Industry

-The sourcing and commercialization of Kanna (Sceletium tortuosum) have brought significant attention to the importance of ethical practices in the natural products industry.
-Ethical sourcing not only preserves the cultural and biological heritage of this remarkable plant but also ensures that the communities who have nurtured this tradition for centuries are fairly compensated and involved in its global success.
+The cultivation and commercialization of Kanna (Sceletium tortuosum) highlight the vital role of ethical sourcing in the natural products sector.
+These practices protect the plant’s cultural and biological heritage while ensuring that the communities who developed its use are compensated and involved in its success worldwide.

 The Framework of Ethical Sourcing

-South Africa has implemented robust regulations to ensure the sustainable and ethical use of indigenous biological resources like Kanna.
-The National Environmental Management: Biodiversity Act (NEMBA) of 2004, aligned with the Nagoya Protocol, governs the conservation and sustainable use of biological diversity while ensuring the equitable sharing of benefits from bioprospecting activities (6).
-This legislation mandates benefit-sharing agreements (BSAs) and material transfer agreements (MTAs) for all stakeholders along the supply chain, from harvesters to processors and exporters.
+South Africa enforces strong regulations for sustainable and ethical use of indigenous resources such as Kanna.
+The National Environmental Management: Biodiversity Act (NEMBA) of 2004, aligned with the Nagoya Protocol, regulates biodiversity use while ensuring fair benefit-sharing from bioprospecting (6).
+It requires benefit-sharing agreements (BSAs) and material transfer agreements (MTAs) for every part of the supply chain, from harvesting to export.

-NEMBA also recognizes indigenous knowledge as intellectual property, protected under the Indigenous Knowledge Systems Act of 2019.
-This legislation ensures that indigenous communities, such as the Khoi and San, receive fair recognition and benefits for their traditional knowledge of Kanna’s applications (6).
+Additionally, NEMBA recognizes indigenous knowledge as intellectual property under the Indigenous Knowledge Systems Act of 2019.
+This ensures that communities like the Khoi and San receive fair recognition and benefits for their traditional knowledge of Kanna (6).

 The Role of Afrigetics in Ethical Sourcing